dprint/dprint/website/src/plugins/typescript.md

 In a dprint configuration file:

 1. Specify the plugin url in the `"plugins"` array.
-2. Ensure `.ts,.tsx,.js,.jsx,.mjs` file extensions are matched in an `"includes"` pattern.
-3. Add a `"typescript"` configuration property if desired.
+2. Add a `"typescript"` configuration property if desired.

 ```json
 {